eastmaels/steemblog.github.io/_posts/account/deanliu/2016-08-30_two-questions-about-payout-sbd-sp-split-and-how-steem-price-will-affect-answers-will-be-paid.md

 - - -

-This page is synchronized from the post: [Two Questions about Payout ...
+This page is synchronized from the post: ['Two Questions about Payout ...
 SBD/SP split and how Steem Price will affect?
-Answers will be paid.](https://steemit.com/@deanliu/two-questions-about-payout-sbd-sp-split-and-how-steem-price-will-affect-answers-will-be-paid)
+Answers will be paid.'](https://steemit.com/@deanliu/two-questions-about-payout-sbd-sp-split-and-how-steem-price-will-affect-answers-will-be-paid)